 Though, back pain may not only be caused by overwork or conditions with the muscles and may stem from issues within the bones, particularly that of scoliosis which is commonly characterised by discomfort or weakened feelings within the back and hip regions.

 Upper-Middle Back Pain

 A far lesser reported type of back pain and less common within young people, such pain usually stems from long-term problems rather than short term injury and is most commonly diagnosed as a result of poor posture brought about due to the way that one sits, sleeps or walks throughout their lifetime as well as improper lifting technique or poor stretching techniques that one makes use of.

 The other common cause of such pain is a medical condition known as fibromyalgia, which is the result of weakening within the muscles; however, this is quite uncommon in comparison to pain cause by lifestyle choices.

 The back is a fundamental part of the human anatomy and is thus it is commonly susceptible to aches and pains due to overwork.
 However, if corrective action is taken immediately to attempt to treat such issues, a quick recovery will generally be found.

-If you would like to see a Physiotherapist, give us a call at (02) 9793 3119 or visit our website for more information!
+If you would like to see a Physiotherapist, give us a call at (02) 9793 3119 or BOOK ONLINE website for more information!